Jocelyn Barrow: Early life and career

 As a senior teacher, and later as a teacher-trainer, at Furzedown Teachers College and at the Institute of Education in the 1960s, she pioneered the introduction of multi-cultural education, stressing the needs of the various ethnic groups in the UK.
 She was a member of the Taylor Committee of School Governors.
-In 1984 she co-founded Arawidi Publications, a children's publishing house, with Yvonne Collymore.
+In 1984, she co-founded Arawidi Publications, a children's publishing house, with Yvonne Collymore.
 Named after a Caribbean sun-deity, Arawidi published children's books in a variety of language forms including West Indian dialects and Glaswegian.

-Between 1981 and 1988 Barrow served as a governor of the BBC, the first black woman to have been appointed to the board of the corporation, which in 2001 was controversially described by its then director-general Greg Dyke as still "hideously white".
+Between 1981 and 1988, Barrow served as a governor of the BBC, the first black woman to have been appointed to the board of the corporation, which in 2001 was controversially described by its then director-general Greg Dyke as still "hideously white".
 Barrow was also founder and deputy chair (1989–95) of the Broadcasting Standards Council, forerunner of Ofcom.

 She was chair of the 2005 Mayor's Commission on African and Asian Heritage (MCAAH), set up by then Mayor of London Ken Livingstone, that produced the report Delivering Shared Heritage, about which she said: "Our findings and resulting recommendations, far from being of interest only to African and Asian communities, set out a code of values for delivering inclusive and healthy heritage management practice for everyone."

 She was instrumental in the establishment of the North Atlantic Slavery Gallery and the Merseyside Maritime Museum in Liverpool.
 She was a Trustee of the National Museums and Galleries on Merseyside and a Governor of the British Film Institute, as well as the first patron of the Black Cultural Archives (BCA).
 Acknowledging the key influence she had in the founding of BCA, their tribute to her stated: "Also known as the African People's Historical Monument Foundation, Dame Jocelyn recognised the need for a national monument like BCA to educate future generations."

 Personal life

-Jocelyn Barrow was married in 1970 to barrister Henderson (Hendy) Downer of Lincoln's Inn and the Jamaican Bar, and they lived in Long Yard, Lamb's Conduit Street.
+Jocelyn Barrow was married in 1970 to barrister Henderson (Hendy) Downer (d.
+January 2023) of Lincoln's Inn and the Jamaican Bar, and they lived in Long Yard, Lamb's Conduit Street.
 She died aged 90 on 9 April 2020, having been admitted to University College Hospital.

-Honours
+Honours and legacy

 In 1972, Barrow was awarded the OBE for work in the field of education and community relations.
 In 1992, her work in broadcasting and her contribution to the work of the European Union as the UK member of the Economic and Social Committee was recognised by her being appointed DBE, the first black woman thus to be honoured as a "Dame".

 She was voted one of the "100 Great Black Britons" in the campaign launched by Every Generation Media in 2003, and in the 2020 relaunched list and accompanying book.

 She received honorary doctorates from the University of Greenwich in 1993 and from the University of York in 2007.

+She was listed in June 2023 as one of the Windrush generation who struggled for civil rights in the UK.